nashvail/blog/src/pages/blog/pseudo-classes/index.md

 Notice how in each level numbering of anchor types is done from right to left instead of normal left to right.
 That is the only difference. `last-of-type` accepts numbers and formulas and even/odd just like `nth-of-type` except when selection is made the last type is treated as first, second last as second, third last as third and so on…

-With that we come to an end of \*`\-of-type` selectors.
+With that we come to an end of `*-of-type` selectors.
 Hope it was a fun ride for you, we started with `only-of-type` then moved to `first-of-type`, `last-of-type` and took a huge dip into `nth-of-type(…)` and `nth-last-of-type(..).` If in case somewhere in the middle you lost your grip and fell off I encourage you play around with this pen and re read the explanation.

 https://codepen.io/nashvail/pen/VKkXLB

 Alright, time to hop on to the next one in this less visited corner of the CSS theme park.
-Another category of pseudo selectors/classes we’re going to delve into are \*`\-child` classes.
-With a clear understanding of how \*`\-of-type` selectors work grasping the concept behind \*`\-child` selectors should be a cinch for you.
+Another category of pseudo selectors/classes we’re going to delve into are `*-child` classes.
+With a clear understanding of how `*-of-type` selectors work grasping the concept behind `*-child` selectors should be a cinch for you.
 “Cinch?
 What’s that?
 Is it a unit of measurement?”
-No ya dumbass, it means an extremely easy task.
-Anyways, let’s start with our very first *\*-child selector,* :`only-child`.
+No, it means an extremely easy task.
+Anyway, let’s start with our very first `*-child selector`, :`only-child`.

 ## Child pseudo-class #1 :only-child
 <br/>